Hölderlin's Hymn "The Ister": Poem, river, demigod

 But what is poetry?
 There must be a poet who poetises in advance the essence of poetry.
 This will be the poet who ventures into the foreign, to let the fire come toward him.
 This is what occurs in Hölderlin's hymnal poetry.
 This river poetry never forgets the source, in its issuing and flowing from the source.
 What it says is the holy, which, beyond the gods, determines the gods.
 The poet stands between human beings and gods.
 The poet, and the river, are demigods.

 Heidegger speaks of the lines of the hymn concerning the invitation to Hercules.
 We can know nothing of the Ister or the hymn if we do not understand who this guest is.
 The appropriation of one's own is only as the encounter and guest-like dialogue with the foreign.
 The river must remain in the realm of its source in such a way that it flows toward it from out of the foreign, which is why it "appears, however, almost / To go backwards."
 Heidegger again uses the word Wirbeln to indicate this swirling near the source.

 Historical, ahistorical, unhistorical

 This relation to the foreign is never an affirmation of the "natural" or the "organic."
 These are foreign to the law of history.
 This law places historical humankind on the difficult path toward its essence.
 If humankind abandons the law of history, it falls into the unhistorical.
 Nature is ahistorical, but being unhistorical, as a rupture with the historical, is a particular kind of catastrophe.
 Heidegger's example of the unhistorical is Americanism.

-The Ister remains enigmatic but historical, in the strange way it flows but also remains close to the source.
-It is the river in which the foreign is already present as a guest at its source, the river in whose flowing there constantly speaks the dialogue between one's own and the foreign.
-The rivers are the poets who found the poetic, upon whose ground human beings dwell.
-Thus the poetic spirit of the river makes arable the land—it prepares the ground for the hearth of the house of history, opening the time-space within which a belonging to the hearth is possible.